 24 “Many say, ‘But the poor are poor through no fault of ours.’
 But I tell you that if many of you were as good as some of the poor, you would not be wallowing in luxury.
 How many here can truly say, ‘My goodness has brought me riches’?”

 27 “If you wished to erect a house, it would be very shortsighted to commence the building without working out the cost and being sure this could be met.
 If the cost and money available are not first calculated, the foundations may be laid but it will be found impossible to complete the job.
-Then you will become the laughingstock of the town, and people will say, ‘The fool started something he could not finish.’”
+Then you will become the laughingstock of the town, and people will say, ‘The fool started something he could not finish.’ ”

-28 “What would be your opinion of a Sovereign who, with an army of a thousand men, marched against another with ten thousand, without carefully weighing his chances?
+28 “What would be your opinion of a sovereign who, with an army of a thousand men, marched against another with ten thousand, without carefully weighing his chances?
 Would he not do better to remain where he was and sue for peace?”

-29 “So, I say to those who would become disciples, weigh the matter in your hearts; then, if still of the same mind, give up all you hold dear and follow me.
+29 “So, I say to those who would become talmidim, weigh the matter in your hearts; then, if still of the same mind, give up all you hold dear and follow Me.
 But do not come if in so doing you cast aside responsibilities and obligations.
 For if you do so in relation to others, you will be no less inclined to do likewise with me when the road becomes difficult.”

 30 Among the crowd were many self-righteous people and hypocrites – self-deceivers who, interpreting the Torah to suit their convenience, saw no wrong in themselves; who, setting themselves up as judges, were like blind men trying to sort black pebbles from white, and had no more success.
 They said to 𐤉𐤄𐤅𐤔𐤏, “You choose the wrong types.
-If you chose differently, we would follow; but sand does not mix with honey.”
+If You chose differently, we would follow; but sand does not mix with honey.”

-31 𐤉𐤄𐤅𐤔𐤏 said, “Let me tell you a parable.
+31 𐤉𐤄𐤅𐤔𐤏 said, “Let Me tell you a parable.
 Two men went into the Hĕyḵal to pray – one being a self-righteous man and self-deceiver, the other a man aware of his failings and shortcomings.
 The self-righteous man prayed in this manner: ‘I praise my Elohim for many blessings, giving thanks that I am not like the majority of men – avaricious, deceitful, dishonest, and adulterous.
 I fast twice weekly, pay all my subscriptions, and attend every Hĕyḵal gathering.’
 The self-righteous man had a specially reserved seat, so the other was standing apart.
 And he prayed differently, saying, ‘My Elohim, do not desert me.
 I have many failings and need strengthening so I may overcome them and be a better man.’”

 32 𐤉𐤄𐤅𐤔𐤏 said, “I assure you of this: The man who benefited from his prayer was the second one, not the first.
 This was because, though the first man had many virtues, he was unable to recognize his failings.
 The second man was reconciled with Elohim, while the other was not.
 He who prays must be as one looking into a mirror – not with the expectation of seeing a gratifying reflection, but seeking an image revealing his faults.”